deepcs233/Visual-CoT/README.md

 1. Prepare data

-Please download the annotation of the final mixture our instruction tuning data [viscot_mixed_2m.json](https://huggingface.co/datasets/deepcs233/Visual-CoT/blob/main/viscot_mixed_2m.json) to `./playground/data`.
-We also provide our 363k visual CoT dataset[viscot_363k.json](https://huggingface.co/datasets/deepcs233/Visual-CoT/blob/main/viscot_363k.json) for building your own dataset.
-Please download the images from constituting datasets, and some of them may need to register/complete the form first.
+Please download the annotation of our mixed instruction tuning data [viscot_mixed_2m.json](https://huggingface.co/datasets/deepcs233/Visual-CoT/blob/main/viscot_mixed_2m.json) to `./playground/data`.
+We provide our 363k visual CoT dataset [viscot_363k.json](https://huggingface.co/datasets/deepcs233/Visual-CoT/blob/main/viscot_363k.json) for building your own dataset.
+Additionally, the `./viscot_dataset` directory contains metadata for the visual CoT dataset, which includes detailed information requiring further postprocessing before it can be used for training.
+The necessary scripts can be found in `./tools`.
+Please download the images for constituting datasets, and some of them may need to register/complete the form first.

 - COCO: [train2017](http://images.cocodataset.org/zips/train2017.zip)
 - GQA: [images](https://downloads.cs.stanford.edu/nlp/data/gqa/images.zip)